 But is rural living, with its own set of challenges, really less stressful than city life?

 As it turn out, yes.
 Living away from the hustle and bustle of the city can significantly reduce our stress, and benefit our mental and emotional health—especially in children born and raised in city environments.

-In a recent study published in Nature magazine scientists found those who lived in cities had:
+In a 2011 study published by the journal Nature scientists found those who lived in cities had:

 - a 21% increase in mood disorders;